Choosing a point-of-view can be tricky. We hope this post will unlock the secrets.

-This point of view allows the reader to gain intimate knowledge of your character.
-The author can tell his readers how his character is feeling and thinking.
+First – This point-of-view allows the reader to gain intimate knowledge of your character.
+You can tell your reader how this character is feeling and thinking.

 First – It limits your reader’s connection to the other characters in the story.
 The writer must explain how the point of view character knows information about other characters.

 Second – It can lead to telling the reader what is happening instead of showing by actions and dialog.

 Example: I was only sixteen when life spit me out on an unexpected voyage.
 A certain inner knowing, strange and mysterious, told me my life would never be the same.
 The thought was not speculative, but a certainty, immediate and complete.

 From our book: Secrets of the Mystery Caverns